knpuniversity/oo/knpu/episode3/interfaces.md

 Update `PdoShipStorage` to `implement ShipStorageInterface`.
-Time to head over to `ShipLoader` and change the `AbstractShipStorage` type hint to `ShipStorageInterface` which is our way of saying that we don't care what class is passed here as long as it implements `ShipStorageInterface`.
+Time to head over to `ShipLoader` and change the `AbstractShipStorage` type hint to `ShipStorageInterface` which is our way of saying that we don't care what class is passed here as long as it has the two methods that are in `ShipStorageInterface`.
+That's the only thing we care about.
+Well, that and getting to dinner on time.
-And that file only insists that you have these two methods, which then means that `ShipLoader` is requiring those two methods.

 Over in the `container` we can also update the `@return` statement.
 It doesn't affect anything really, but it's a good practice to keep it updated.
 Back to the browser and refresh!
 Everything still works